Port of Cagayan de Oro

-The Port of Cagayan de Oro (Daungan ng Cagayan de Oro, Pantalan sa Cagayan de Oro) is a seaport in Cagayan de Oro in the Philippines.
+The Port of Cagayan de Oro (Daungan ng Cagayan de Oro, Pantalan sa Cagayan de Oro), also known as the Macabalan Port, is a seaport in Cagayan de Oro in the Philippines.
 It is the busiest seaport in Northern Mindanao as of 2019.

 History

 The development of the present seaport of Cagayan de Oro started in 1977 with the locale previously served by a wooden seaport.
 On November 19, 2008, President Gloria Macapagal Arroyo issued Executive Order 769 declaring and delineating the Cagayan de Oro Port Zone under the administrative jurisdiction of the Philippine Ports Authority.